jfrog/bamboo-jfrog-plugin/README.md

 1. Download the latest release of the plugin from the [Bamboo Marketplace](https://marketplace.atlassian.com/).
 2. Install the plugin on your Bamboo server.
 3. In the *Bamboo Administration* section, go to *Manage Apps* and select *JFrog Configuration*.

    ![Bamboo Administration - Manage Apps - JFrog Configuration](images/readme/menu.png)
 4. Click on *New JFrog Platform Configuration*.

    ![New JFrog Platform Configuration](images/readme/newConfig.png)
 5. Configure your credentials details and run a *Test Connection*, then click *Save*.

    ![Server Configuration](images/readme/serverConfig.png)

 ## Usage

-Once installed and configured, you can use the Bamboo JFrog Plugin's task in your Bamboo build plans.
+Once installed and configured, you can use the JFrog CLI task in your Bamboo build plans.
 Follow these
 steps:

 1. Go to the *Tasks* section of your build plan.
 2. Add the *JFrog CLI task* to your plan.

    ![Selecting JFrog CLI task](images/readme/selectTask.png)
 3. Configure the JFrog CLI task by selecting the appropriate Server ID.

    ![Configuring JFrog CLI task](images/readme/task.png)